DafneArreola/CMPU250/data/README.md

 # 🧾 Codebook

-This dataset contains information about [Insert description here].
+This dataset contains information about variables we are using.

 | Variable Name | Description | Data Type | Possible Values / Range | Notes |
 |---------------|-------------|-----------|--------------------------|-------|